As a personal fitness coach, I work closely with my clients and dietitians to make their weight loss efforts as effective as possible.

 2. Black Tea

-Black tea is what you’ll typically find as English breakfast tea.
+Black tea is what you’ll typically find as an English breakfast tea.
 Studies on this type have also shown a direct link to weight loss and reduced waist circumference in strict trial conditions .

 The study highlighted that it wasn’t just the caffeine content of black tea that could be triggering improved fat reduction.